back to insights

 From Mexico to a US warehouse:

-That is a 27% to 31% landed cost advantage for Mexico, driven by tariff elimination and logistics efficiency.
+That is roughly a 24% to 26% landed cost advantage for Mexico, driven by tariff elimination and logistics efficiency.
 The advantage grows for tariff-heavy categories and shrinks for products not subject to Section 301 duties.

 The nearshoring wave in numbers